What is ClearScore?

 ClearScore customer reviews

-According to customer review site Trustpilot, ClearScore is a "great' company, with a score of 4.1 out of 5.0, based on almost 5,000 reviews.
+According to customer review site Trustpilot, ClearScore is a "great' company, with a score of 4.2 out of 5.0, based on over 7,000 reviews.
 71% of reviewers deemed it to be "excellent", with reports of good customer service and a fast turnaround time on correcting inaccurate information included in credit reports.
 However, 16% of respondents rated ClearScore as "bad", with recent complaints mainly focused on errors in the information held on individual users, as well as inconsistency between the score and rating given by ClearScore and those presented in rival credit reports.

 ClearScore pros and cons